graphql/graphql-spec/spec/Section 3 -- Type System.md

 **Result Coercion**

+Fields returning the type `Float` expect to encounter double-precision floating-point internal values.

-GraphQL servers should coerce non-floating-point raw values to Float when possible otherwise they must raise a field error.
-Examples of this may include returning `1.0` for the integer number `1`, or `2.0` for the string `"2"`.
+GraphQL servers may coerce non-floating-point internal values to `Float` when reasonable without losing information, otherwise they must raise a field error.
+Examples of this may include returning `1.0` for the integer number `1`, or `123.0` for the string `"123"`.

 **Input Coercion**